Yorko/yorko.github.io/_posts/2023-06-09-chatgpt-detectors.md

 ## Self-claimed metrics for chatGPT detectors

-Ыщьущту pointed me to yet another chatGPT detector with 99% accuracy (on top of  GPTZero, DetectGPT, etc.).
+A colleague pointed me to yet another chatGPT detector with 99% accuracy (on top of  GPTZero, DetectGPT, etc.).
 [This Forbes article](https://www.forbes.com/sites/ariannajohnson/2023/06/07/new-tool-can-tell-if-something-is-ai-written-with-99-accuracy/?sh=7e98e5ee5ed4) overviews many of such detectors.

 Let's summarize the claimed self-metrics of the presented detectors: